NEW

 What happens when the identical sidecars do not build identical secrets?

-At what layer of the network stack does the end-to-end encryption occur?
+At what layer of the network stack is encryption performed?

-Sidecars can be configured for end-to-end encryption at either layer 4 or layer 9 of the ISO network stack.
+Hopr Connect can be configured to encrypt data at either layer 4 or layer 7 of the OSI network stack.
 Layer 4 supports network load balancers (NLB) and layer 7 supports application load balancers (ALB).
+Both sidecar endpoints in a connection must use the same layer for encryption.

 Does the CHIPS algorithm provide enough dynamism in the seed for the key?